OWNER BUILDER

 Does being my own builder affect what construction loans are available? – Yes, since an owner builder construction loan has the risks of a construciton and an owner builder fewer investors are willing to approve owner builder construction loans and some investors have stricter terms or qualifications.
 But we constantly search and look for investors with favorable terms for owner builder construction loans.

-Do you offer OTC (One Time Close) owner builder construction loans? – Yes we do but there are only a few investors that offer this type of loan.
-CUrrently with the construction interest rates about 2.2% higher than home refinance rates, I will argue that there is no such thing as a one time close because if the construction rate is higher than refinance rates, everyone will refinance after they complete the construction of their house.
+Do you offer OTC (One Time Close) owner builder construction loans? – Yes we do but there are only a few investors that offer this type of loan and the interest rate is higher.
+Currently with the construction interest rates about 2.2% higher than home refinance rates, I will argue that there is no such thing as a one time close because if the construction rate is higher than refinance rates, everyone will refinance after they complete the construction of their house.

 What scores are needed to get a construction loan?
 680 and above is recommended.
 About 70% of those with a 640 to 680 can get a construction loan.
 If you are a strong borrower and have lower than 650 it may be possible but the chances are much lower.
 Of course if you are willing to pay very high interest rates, there is always a lender as long as they can be assured their loan is secure.